hashgraph/hedera-nft-auction-demo/README.md

 nano .env
 ```

-set the following properties according to your Hedera account details
+set the following properties according to your Hedera account and refund key details

 * OPERATOR_ID=
 * OPERATOR_KEY=302.....